Instructions Reference

 #Working with Immutable Variables

 Coming from C#, the biggest adjustment is that you cannot reassign variables.
 There is no $counter = $counter + 1.
-Here are the patterns that replace mutable state.
+The following patterns replace mutable state.

 #Pattern 1: Compute Everything in One Expression